-A. A tourniquet may be used to control potentially fatal hemorrhage only after other means of hemorrhage control have failed.
+A. A tourniquet should be used for initial control of life threatening hemorrhage.

-- A. A tourniquet applied incorrectly can increase blood loss. - B. Applying a tourniquet can cause nerve and tissue damage whether applied correctly or not.
-Proper patient selection is of utmost importance. - C. Injury due to tourniquet is unlikely if the tourniquet is removed within 1 hour.
-In cases of life-threatening bleeding, benefit outweighs theoretical risk. - D. A commercially made tourniquet is the preferred tourniquet.
+- A. In cases of life-threatening bleeding, benefit of tourniquet use outweighs any theoretical risk of limb ischemia. - B. A commercially made tourniquet is the preferred tourniquet.
 If none is available, a blood pressure cuff inflated to a pressure sufficient to stop bleeding is an acceptable alternative.
-Other improvised tourniquets are not allowed.